aws/jsii/README.md

 }
 ```

+### Build

 And build your module:

 ```console
 $ npm run build
 ```

+If build succeeds, you will see the resulting .js file (`lib/index.js`) produced by the
+TypeScript compiler.

-You should see a `.jsii` file in the root:
+You should also see a `.jsii` file in the root:

 ```json
 {